 1 cup (140 g) all purpose gluten free flour (I used Better Batter)

 1/4 teaspoon xanthan gum (omit if your blend already contains it)

 3/4 teaspoon baking soda

 8 ounces semi-sweet chocolate chips

 1/2 cup (109 g) packed light brown sugar

 8 tablespoons (112 g) unsalted butter, at room temperature

 1 egg (50 g, weighed out of shell) at room temperature, beaten

 1 teaspoon vanilla

-In a large bowl, place the oat flour, all-purpose gluten-free flour, baking soda and salt, and whisk to combine well.
+In a large bowl, place the oat flour, all purpose gluten free flour, xanthan gum, baking soda and salt, and whisk to combine well.
 Place the chocolate chips in a separate, medium-sized bowl, add 1 tablespoon of the flour mixture, and toss the chips to coat them in the flour.
 Set the chips aside.
 To the flour mixture, add the granulated sugar and brown sugar, and whisk again to combine well, working out any lumps in the brown sugar.
-Add the butter, egg and vanilla, and mix to combine.
-The dough will be thick.
-Add the chips with the tablespoon of flour mixture to the dough, and mix until the chips are evenly distributed throughout the dough.
+Add the butter, egg, and vanilla, and mix to combine.
+The dough will be thick and somewhat difficult to bring together, but keep working it and don’t add anything else.
+Add almost all of the chips to the dough, reserving about one ounce of chips, and mix until evenly distributed throughout the dough.